mczgalor/masterDS/README.md

 with amazon EMR:
-Create the buckect in S3 and load all files.
+Create the bucket in S3 and load all files.
 Apply for the EC2 key.
 In EMR create a Cluster by using the "Step execution" way by adding "Streaming program".
 For the Streaming we add configuration files including the dictionary in CacheFile mode:
 -cacheFile
 s3://practicasd1/AFINN-111.txt#AFINN-111.txt

-Take the default confing of Software that includes Hadoop 2.7.3 with the m3xlarge hardware: 1 master and 2 nodes.
+Take the default configuration of Software that includes Hadoop 2.7.3 with the m3xlarge hardware: 1 master and 2 nodes.
 Execute the Cluster.

 2) Subject: Distributed system II.